Persian metres: A table of common metres

 The sign (M) after a metre indicates one of the seven metres traditionally used in masnaviyat (long poems in rhyming couplets such as Ferdowsi's Shahnameh or Rumi's mystical Masnavi).
 Except for one metre in 10 syllables, all the masnavi metres have 11 syllables, a feature that may date to pre-Islamic times, since 11-syllable metre seems to have been common at that time.

 The sign (R) indicates one of the two metres used in making rubā'iyāt (quatrains).
 These two metres (5.1.13 and 3.3.13), which are really variations of the same metre, are used only for rubā'iyāt.
 Very similar to the ruba'i is the do-baytī, which uses the metre 5.1.11.

-The frequency column shows the percentage of lyric poems in each metre, out of a sample of over 20,000 poems, as counted by L. D. Elwell-Sutton.
+The frequency column shows the percentage of lyric poems in each metre, out of a sample of over 20,000 poems, as counted by L. P. Elwell-Sutton.
 Since this covers only lyric poems, it omits masnavīyāt and robā'īyāt.

 For lyric poems, the metres of pattern 4 (43.8%) are the most common, followed by pattern 2 (27.6%) and pattern 3 (19.7%).
 Pattern 5 (5.4%) and pattern 1 (3.3%) are less frequently used, and metres in patterns other than the normal five are used in only 0.2% of the poems Elwell-Sutton examined.

 The traditional Arabic names are given in their Persian pronunciation.

-Pattern 4.1 can be seen as being derived from pattern 3.1 by the reversal (or "syncopation"/"anaclasis") of the 2nd and 3rd syllables.
+Pattern 4.1 can be seen as being derived from pattern 3.1 by the reversal (or "syncopation"/anaclasis) of the 2nd and 3rd syllables.

 Pattern 5.1 can be seen as being derived from pattern 3.3 by the reversal of the 6th and 7th syllables.

 Catalexis

-The final syllable of a line always counts as long because of the pause which follows; so when the line is made catalectic (that is, it loses its final syllable), the rhythm – u u at the end of the line automatically changes to – u –.
+The final syllable of a line always counts as long because of the pause which follows; so when a metre is catalectic (that is, when it loses its final syllable), a short syllable in the pattern automatically becomes long.
 An example is 3.4.11: